 Philips Hue is probably best known for its line of indoor smart bulbs, but the company has ventured into the outdoors as well.
-At CES 2019, Philips is expanding its outdoor line to keep all of the areas around your house lit up after the sun goes down.
-Philips Hue’s outdoor range is adding two wall-mounted fixtures and a battery operated sensor.
+At CES 2019, Philips announced an expansion of its outdoor line to keep all of the areas around your house lit up after the sun goes down.
+The company added two wall-mounted fixtures and a battery-operated sensor to its outdoor range.

-There are two new outdoor lights being added to the Philips Hue family, each designed to fit different needs.
+Two new outdoor lights were added to the Philips Hue family, each designed to fit different needs.
 First up is the Philips Hue Welcome Flood Light, which offers a single shade of bright white light.
 The simple solution is perfect for lighting up the areas you need to see most at night.
 Then there’s the Philips Hue Discover Flood Light, which can produce either white or color ambiance light.
 If you’re entertaining and need to set the right mood, the Discover can add the right touch of light for your get-together.

 The new outdoor fixtures from Philips Hue will be available in the United States in February 2019.
 The single shade Welcome Flood Light will retail for $110, while the ambiance-producing Philips Hue Discover Flood Light will sell for $140.